Join the Fun!

 If you can successfully play a dozen games on this app with manual counting enabled, then you're ready to join our tournaments!

 This is a simpler game that is none-the-less preferred by many veterans.
 It is probably a better bet for children and beginners.
-It is the original form of Cribbage which has been superceded by the six-card game.
+It is the original form of Cribbage which has been superseded by the 6-card variant.
 The differences are:

-At five card cribbage, there is a significant advantage to being first dealer.
+There is a significant advantage to being first dealer.
 To offset this, the non-dealer pegs 3 points before the game begins.
-This is called "three for last".
+This is called "three for last."

 Five cards are dealt to each person at the start.
-Two cards are discarded into the crib which leaves each player with only three cards for the play and the show.
+Two cards are discarded into the crib which leaves each player with only 3 cards for the play and the show.

-In five card cribbage the play ends immediately that one of the players scores for 31 or "go".
-In six card cribbage, a new play starts once go or 31 is reached.
+In 5 card cribbage the play ends immediately when one of the players scores for 31 or "go".
+(In six card cribbage, a new round of play starts once go or 31 is reached.)

-In the Show, a 3 card flush can be scored but only if all three cards are from the hand.
-A four card flush can be scored if the turned up card is also of the same suit.
+When counting hands, a 3-card flush can be scored but only if all 3 cards are from the hand.
+A 4-card flush can be scored if the turned up card on the deck is also of the same suit.

-Three handed cribbage scored with only 2 sets of pegs (so can be played on regular 2-track board).
+Three handed cribbage scored with only 2 sets of pegs (so can be conveniently played on a 2-track board).

-Cut for low card to start, this determines both the deal and who is the captain that will play against the other 2 players, who play as a team (the mutineers?).
+Cut for low card to start, this determines both the deal and who is the captain that will play against the other 2 players, who play as a team (the crew or mutineers).

 Each player is dealt 5 cards with one coming off the deck to seed the crib.
 Each player discards 1 card to the crib.